InderjeetY/Library-Room-Booking-App/README.md

 Functionalities of a Library member:

     - Book a Room: user should log in as a library member click on 'book a room', enter required details and click 'Select Room'.
-    - View Bookings: user needs to log in and click on 'My Bookings', al previous bookings are displayed.
+    - View Bookings: user needs to log in and click on 'My Bookings', all previous bookings are displayed.
     - Update Details: User needs to log in, click on 'Update details', enter the new details and click on 'Update User'.

 Functionalities of Admin: